 The first plan was to build a four mile tunnel through the bottom of the mountain, but this was found costly and unrealistic.
 Tunnel building was new and it was questionable if water could be kept in the tunnel.
 It was decided to build a railroad system of ten inclined planes, 5 ascending and 5 descending.
 This system was modeled after a similar system in England.

-The railroad was equipped with ten incline planes, five on each side of the mountain.
+The railroad was equipped with ten inclined planes, five on each side of the mountain.
 At the head of each inclined plane were stationary engines, which moved endless ropes to pull the railroad cars up the mountain.
 This incline system was used because the locomotives of this time did not have the power to pull the cars up the steep mountains.
 Locomotives were used on the more level areas of the mountain.
 The Allegheny Portage Railroad was 36 miles in length connecting the Hollidaysburg Canal Basin with the basin at Johnstown where canals finished the Public Works system into Pittsburgh.

 The Portage Railroad officially opened March 18, 1834.
 It then became possible to travel from Philadelphia to Pittsburgh in 4 days.
 The total cost of the Public Works system was $16,504,655.84.
 The railroad system was $1,828,461.38.
 The railroad and canal system spurred trade in Pennsylvania.
 The system carried raw materials to the east and manufactured goods to the west.
 With the building of the Mainline of Public Works Pennsylvania began an era of prosperity leading to the creation of one of the greatest industrial states in the nation.
-The Allegheny Portage Railroad and the Public Works system ran for twenty years, from 1834-1854.
+The Allegheny Portage Railroad and the Public Works system ran for a little over twenty years, from 1834-1857.